How to write a CV

 To optimise your CV for an ATS, make sure you:

-Can I use AI in my job application?
+Can I use AI to write my CV?

 The short answer is yes, as long as you use AI tools sensibly.

-Responsible ways to use AI in job applications include:
+Responsible ways to use AI when writing your CV include:

 AI shouldn't be used to:

-• write your CV, personal summary or cover letter in its entirety
+- write your CV or personal summary in its entirety

 Read more about using generative AI in job applications.